The University is committed to providing graduate researchers with a positive experience and ensures the quality of supervision by requiring:

 Principal and co-supervisors of graduate research candidates must be registered.

 Expectations of supervisors

-All graduate researchers are supported by one or more supervisors and by an advisory committee from commencement through to submission of the thesis.
+All graduate researchers are supported by two supervisors and by an advisory committee chair from commencement through to submission of the thesis.
 The University expects supervisors to be professional, compassionate and caring mentors and teachers who will encourage their graduate researchers to engage with the broader research community.